-Following the reorganization transaction and stock split and immediately prior to the closing of this offering, there will be shares of common stock outstanding held by holders of record.
+Following the reorganization transaction and immediately prior to the closing of this offering, there will be outstanding held by holders of record.
 Holders of common stock are entitled to one vote for each share held on all matters subject to a vote of shareholders, subject to the rights of holders of any outstanding preferred stock.
 Accordingly, holders of a majority of the shares of common stock entitled to vote in any election of directors may elect all of the directors standing for election, subject to the rights of holders of any outstanding preferred stock.
 Holders of common stock will be entitled to receive ratably any dividends that the board of directors may declare out of funds legally available therefrom, subject to any preferential dividend rights of outstanding preferred stock.
 Upon our liquidation, dissolution or winding up, the holders of common stock will be entitled to receive ratably our net assets available after the payment of all debts and other liabilities and subject to the prior rights of holders of any outstanding preferred stock.
-Holders of common stock have no preemptive, subscription, redemption or conversion rights.
-There are no redemption or sinking fund provisions applicable to the common stock.
+Holders of our capital stock are fully paid and nonassessable, and the shares of common stock to be issued upon the closing of this offering will be fully paid and nonassessable.